 Did you know that at headspace Bankstown we have a youth-friendly General Practitioner (GP)?

 You can choose to see Dr. Jennifer Martinez or Dr. Erainia Wu.
 Please call (02) 9393 9669 to confirm availability if you would like to book an appointment.

 We use bulk-billing arrangements through Medicare so when you visit and use our services, it will not cost you anything.

-For more information on how to get help from a GP, as well as other information, you can access it here.
+For a factsheet on how to get help from a GP, as well as other information, you can access it here.

 Do you have any praise, suggestions and feedback about headspace Bankstown's services or centre?